easyscience/peasy-lib/README.md

 # **EasyPeasy**

-**EasyPeasy** is a Python package for imaginary calculations of something bsed on a model and refining its parameters against experimental data.
+**EasyPeasy** is a Python package for imaginary calculations of something based on a model and refining its parameters against experimental data.

 **EasyPeasy** is built upon the [EasyScience] framework, which provides essential tools for developing scientific libraries and applications.